 ICE is the standard method used by WebRTC to solve the issue of NAT Traversal.
-Kurento supports ICE by means of a 3rd-party library: librice, The GLib ICE implementation.
+Kurento supports ICE by means of a 3rd-party library: library:

 Refer to the logging documentation if you need to enable the debug logging for this library.